PierrePedrono/PierrePedrono/README.md

-# About me
+# About me (work in progress)

-## 🔭 I’m currently looking for a work-study program starting in September as a Backend developer (4 days at work/1 day at school)
+## 🔭 I’m looking for a work-study program starting in September as a Backend developer
+(4 days at work/1 day at school)

 - 🌱 I’m currently learning JavaScript frameworks: node, express, react...
 - 🔨 I will deepen my PhP and SQL skills